BeauJoh/thesis/seminar/slides.md

 \item As of June 2018
 \item 7 / 10 use accelerators
 \item Newest is Summit -- based on IBM Power9 with NVLINK and CAPI
-\item All devices have an OpenCL runtime
-\item Reliance on accelerators is increasing
+\item Reliance on accelerators is currently high
-\item Scheduling to the most appropriate device is an open problem
 \end{itemize}
 \end{column}
 \end{columns}